5 Delicious Dinners for Lent That Aren't Fish

-For Christians, Catholics and other religious denominations, Lent is a time of self-reflection, repentance and preparation.
+For many people, Lent is a time of self-reflection, repentance and preparation.
 Lasting a period of 40 days total, Lent usually begins on Ash Wednesday and ends on Holy Saturday and is often commemorated by the act of giving something up before the celebration of Easter.
 In many cultures, this includes abstaining from eating meat on Fridays.
 While fish offers a great alternative to this, it can prove hard for adults and kids who aren’t the biggest fans of seafood.
 Thankfully, there's a wide variety of meatless and fish-free dinner options that’ll make your fasting period a little more bearable this year.
 From creamy pastas to savory tarts, here’s what we’ll be making for the remainder of this Lenten season.

 Chicken Fried Mushroom Po’Boy (pictured above)

 Don’t let the name of this dish fool you — there’s actually no chicken whatsoever in it.
 Instead, you’ll find golden and delicious bites of oyster, shiitake and cremini mushrooms, plus classic po’boy fixings like juicy sliced tomatoes, crunchy lettuce and homemade remoulade sauce.
 It’s a nice way to satisfy your po’boy craving minus the seafood.

 There’s a reason why this creamy pasta dish is all over Instagram and TikTok nowadays; not only is it incredibly tasty and elegant looking, putting it together is as easy as 1-2-3!
 It’s also a healthier way of getting all the same tastes and textures of a comforting plate of cheesy baked pasta.